Metaswitch/clearwater-readthedocs/docs/Migrating_To_etcd.md

 2. Edit `/etc/clearwater/local_config` to add a line `etcd_cluster="<NodeIPs>"` where `NodeIPs` is a comma separated list of the private IP addresses of nodes in the deployment.
 For example if your deployment contained nodes with IP addresses of 10.0.0.1 to 10.0.0.6, `NodeIPs` would be `10.0.0.1,10.0.0.2,10.0.0.3,10.0.0.4,10.0.0.5,10.0.0.6`

+3. If the node is a Sprout or Ralf node, run `TODO: EM`.
+This examines the existing `/etc/hronos/chronos.conf` file and extracts the clustering settings into a new file called `TODO: EM`.
+Check each of these files by hand to make sure they look sensible.

-3. Run `sudo touch /etc/clearwater/no_cluster_manager`.
+4. Run `sudo touch /etc/clearwater/no_cluster_manager`.
 This temporarily disables the cluster manager so that you can program it with the current deployment topology.

 ## Install Clustering and Configuration Management Services